raucao/raspiblitz/README.md

 ### Groups

-There are plenty off rooms you can find Raspiblitz users that can help you:
+There are plenty of chat rooms, where you can find Raspiblitz users who can help you:

 1. [Telegram English](https://t.me/raspiblitz)